-Grace began her primary role as 3YO Explorers Program Associate and work with CASE at Columbus Academy in the fall 2018, having previously served as a substitute teacher on campus from 2010-14.
-Prior to arriving at Academy, Grace was the program facilitator, curriculum coordinator and summer camp director for Durango Nature Studies in Durango, Col., where she designed and taught curricula in several different areas, trained teachers and volunteers, and managed social-media outreach.
+Grace Gordon is a lead teacher and team leader for the Explorers Program at Columbus Academy, having originally served as a three-year-old associate and with our after-school program during the 2018-19 school year.
+Prior to serving as a substitute teacher on campus from 2010-14, Grace was the program facilitator, curriculum coordinator and summer camp director for Durango Nature Studies in Durango, Col., where she designed and taught curricula in several different areas, trained teachers and volunteers, and managed social-media outreach.
 A magna cum laude graduate in geography and environmental science from Miami University, Grace has also spent time as a kindergarten teacher at Ridge and Valley Charter School in Blairstown, N.J., and was the founder and lead instructor of the Spring Valley Nature Studies Camp in nearby Granville, Ohio.
 Grace has a unique connection to Academy, as her great-great-grandfather Foster Copeland was one of the founders of CA and the school’s first board president.
-In addition, Grace’s dad and uncle are both alumni of Academy, having graduate in the 1960s.
+In addition, Grace’s dad and uncle are both alumni of Academy from the 1960s.

 Grace’s favorite thing about Columbus Academy